 As a driver on the road for more than eleven years who switched carriers a few times, I learned countless tips and tricks the hard way over the years.
 I’m here to teach you everything you need to know during your first year at a new trucking carrier so you can have the best experience possible.
 Learn from my mistakes and you’ll be a lot less stressed — trust me.

 If you’ve ever started a new job outside of the trucking industry, you know that it’s difficult adjusting to a new job no matter where you go.
 You’re trying to understand the lingo, you’re trying to adjust to your new coworkers and understand how they communicate, you’re trying to figure out all the aspects of a new position.
 Just like this happens at any new job, it happens in the trucking industry — you’re just in the truck as you’re trying to adjust.

-This article will tell you everything you need to know about adjusting to new freight lanes, a new fleet manager and more in your first year with a new carrier.
+This article will tell you everything you need to know about adjusting to new freight lanes, a new dispatcher and more in your first year with a new carrier.
 Once you finish reading, you’ll understand exactly what you need to do to have a great first year at your new carrier.